Logo for Vibrationdamage.com

 Structure Considerations

 Structures respond differently to vibrations, both in the specifics of how they vibrate and their susceptibility to damage from vibration.
 The response of different structural types and materials to vibration has been fairly well-studied, especially for blasting vibration.[3]
-The building materials used, the building design, its age, the nature of the soil on which the building rests and level of maintenance of the structure are some of the important structural determinants of vibration damage resistance.
+The building materials used, the building design, the building age, the nature of the soil on which the building rests and the level of maintenance of the structure are some of the important structural determinants of vibration damage resistance.

 Engineered, steel-reinforced buildings are more resilient to vibration damage than engineered, non-reinforced structures.[4]
 These are both more vibration resistant than the timber frame or masonry homes which most people have in the U.S. and in other places worldwide.
 Once significantly damaged by vibration, buildings become more susceptible to further damage from subsequent vibration.[26]
 Thus, a modern home damaged by vibration should be considered more susceptible to future vibration damage until repaired; a correspondingly lower allowable vibration limit must be employed for it.[22]